New Engines for a Hummer

 Rebuild for a mechanical Injector Pump

 Call Taylor Diesel in Nashville.
 I got mine for about $400.
+615-242-9550, ask for Carl

 Here is a short blurb from Kennedy's site that explains the new Fan clutch:

 "Based on my own personal experience with my 1996 GMC, and the reports from many others, the factory fan clutch calibration is much too high for proper engine cooling.
 The factory clutch is calibrated to engage at 1950 as measured at the fan clutch's thermostatic coil.
 This coil temp, while directly related to engine coolant temp, is a much lower value.
 In most cases, it takes well over 2200 coolant temp through the radiator to achieve this point.
 In fact, the "kill temp" or the specified max engine coolant temp measured at the thermostat outlet is specified at 2400.
 At this point the factory clutch is to be fully engaged.
-The rapid swing from 2200+ down to 1800 can be very hard on the cylinder heads and gaskets etc. The revised calibration shifts the engagement point
+The rapid swing from 2200+ down to 1800 can be very hard on the cylinder heads and gaskets etc. The revised calibration shifts the engagement point downward by 150f.
+This downward slide moves the entire fan engagement curve lower, keeping the engine coolant temperature much more stable.
+By beginning the engagement curve earlier, we also improve air conditioning, transmission fluid, and engine oil cooling.
+In most cases, with this revised curve, complete clutch engagement is not even necessary."

 The high flow water pump kit was about $440, which includes the water pump, new dual thermostat crossover pipe, thermostats, hoses, and a bracket for the throttle connection for mechanical fuel injection engines.
 I think it's about $75-$100 less for electronic injection.
 The fan clutch was $250 plus $45 for the new fan.
-So after everything, I'm
+So after everything, I'm in for about $1000 in cooling system upgrades.
+It's a lot of money, but after blowing a head gasket and seeing the damage to the heads, I think it's money well spent.
+I'm thinking after doing these mod's and opening up the exhaust, I'll have good headroom for making more aggressive injection pump tweaks.

 Just a note on the high flow water pump kit.
 THIS IS NOT A BOLT ON DEAL FOR NA ENGINES.
-The problem comes with the thottle cable linkage.
+The problem comes with the throttle cable linkage.
 There is not enough room between the old throttle bracket and the new thermostat housing.
 The kit came with a new bracket, but evidently it does not work for Hummers.
 What we ended up doing is cutting up the old bracket and welding part of it to the new bracket.
 The throttle will work well now.
 Actually, I'm thinking that I may not have been getting the full travel range of the throttle before.
 We did have to lose the fast idle solenoid.
-There was just nowhere to mount it without doing more extensive mods to the solenoid, bracket and probably the linkage on the injection pump as well.
+There was just nowhere to mount it without doing more extensive mod's to the solenoid, bracket and probably the linkage on the injection pump as well.
 Pics in a few days.

-After losing my engine, I called Jamie at Diesel Depot to order a reman longblock.
+After losing my engine, I called Jamie at Diesel Depot to order a reman long block.
 I decided that I would go with most of the reliability and performance enhancing options.
 Here's what they are doing:

 1) Complete balancing of the rotating assembly, including harmonic balancer and flexplate.
 This will help the engine run smoother and last longer.